Agentverse

 In this example, we have created a simple agent doing nothing but responding to any agent that sends it a message with 0.

-The Agentverse Service functionality shows its potential when operating on the DeltaV ↗ī¸ platform.
-This because Agents registered within the Agentverse, are those retrieved by the AI Engine when users interact with DeltaV chat interface to require a type of service they need.
+The Agentverse Functions functionality shows its potential when operating on the DeltaV ↗ī¸ platform.
+This because Agents registered within the Agentverse, are those retrieved by the AI Engine when users interact with DeltaV chat interface to require a specific objective execution.

 ℹī¸

-This way the integration between the Agentverse Services functionality and DeltaV spreads adoption of services to a greater plethora of users.
-Checkout the Book any service with DeltaV ↗ī¸ guide for additional information on possible services queryable via DeltaV.
+This way the integration between the Agentverse Services functionality and DeltaV spreads adoption of Agent Functions to a greater plethora of users.
+Checkout the Assemble any Function with DeltaV ↗ī¸ guide for additional information on possible queries available via DeltaV.

 Once you finalised the development of your agent and it is being run (assuming no issues arise), then the agent and its protocols ↗ī¸ manifests are uploaded to the Almanac ↗ī¸ contact in the form of protocol digests.